BetterWayElectronics/secure-wireguard-implementation/README.md

 ## DNSCrypt ##

-DNSCrypt DNS, installing this on the VPS allows full ownership over DNS traffic both for your Wireguard client/s and the local network.
-Traffic can then be forwarded to DNSCrypt which will in turn facilitate DNSSEC and encrypted DNS traffic.
-Now the next thing to step is to install DNSCrypt-Proxy itself.
+Installing this on the VPS allows full ownership over DNS traffic both for your Wireguard client/s and the local network.
+Your DNS traffic will be forwarded to DNSCrypt which will in turn facilitate DNSSEC and the encryption of DNS requests.
+Now the next thing to step is to install `DNSCrypt-Proxy` itself.

 You must first add the repositories required for installing either the testing or unstable version this is done by running the following two commands.

-`echo "deb https://deb.debian.org/debian/ testing main" | sudo tee /etc/apt/sources.list.d/testing.list`
+-  `echo "deb https://deb.debian.org/debian/ testing main" | sudo tee /etc/apt/sources.list.d/testing.list`
-`echo "deb https://deb.debian.org/debian/ unstable main" | sudo tee /etc/apt/sources.list.d/unstable.list`
+-  `echo "deb https://deb.debian.org/debian/ unstable main" | sudo tee /etc/apt/sources.list.d/unstable.list`

 You can then choose to install either one, but realistically they will likely be the same.
 Testing though would be your safest bet.
 I personally find that the stable version is simply too old and ironically unstable.

-`sudo apt update && \` and then in the prompt type in `sudo apt install -t testing dnscrypt-proxy`
+Start with `sudo apt update && \` and then in the prompt type in `sudo apt install -t testing dnscrypt-proxy`

 It is recommended then to reset.